mindspore-ai/docs/docs/federated/docs/source_en/image_classification_application.md

     - **`--domain_name`**

         Used to set the url for device-cloud communication.
-Currently, https and http communication are supported, the corresponding formats are like as: https://......, http://......, and when `if_use_elb` is set to true, the format must be: https://127.0.0.0 : 6666 or http://127.0.0.0 : 6666 , where `127.0.0.0` corresponds to the ip of the machine providing cloud-side services (corresponding to the cloud-side parameter `--scheduler_ip`), and `6666` corresponds to the cloud-side parameter `--scheduler_port`.
+Currently, https and http communication are supported, the corresponding formats are like as: https://......, http://......, and when `if_use_elb` is set to true, the format must be: https://127.0.0.0 : 6666 or http://127.0.0.0 : 6666 , where `127.0.0.0` corresponds to the ip of the machine providing cloud-side services (corresponding to the cloud-side parameter `--scheduler_ip`), and `6666` corresponds to the cloud-side parameter `--fl_server_port`.

     - **`--server_num`**